oganm/CV/cv.md

 2014 - present
 :   **PhD Student at UBC Micheal Smith Laboratories** - Supervisor: Dr. Paul Pavlidis

-    * Identification of cell type markers and their use in identification of cell type proportions. ([github.com/oganm/brainCellTypeSpecificGenes](https://github.com/oganm/brainCellTypeSpecificGenes))
+    * Identification/validation of cell type marker genes of the brain and their use in estimating cell type proportions in brain samples ([github.com/oganm/brainCellTypeSpecificGenes](https://github.com/oganm/brainCellTypeSpecificGenes)).
-    * Development of a web application to visualize gene expression in brain cell types ([neuroexpresso.org](http://neuroexpresso.org/))
+    * Development of a web application to visualize gene expression in brain cell types ([neuroexpresso.org](http://neuroexpresso.org/)).

 2013
 :   **Rotation at BC Children's Hospital** - Supervisor: Dr. Wyeth Wasserman

-    * Analysis of CAGE data for detection of microRNA transcription start sites
+    * Analysis of CAGE data for detection of microRNA transcription start sites.

 2013
 :   **Rotation at Simon Fraser University** - Supervisor: Dr. Fiona Brinkman

-    * Analysis of antisense transcription in genomic islands
+    * Analysis of antisense transcription in genomic islands.

 2012
 :   **Summer internship at University of Zurich** - Supervisor: Dr. Barbara Tschirren

-    * Selective mating of Japanese quails and computational analysis of various properties of quail and tit eggs
+    * Selective mating of Japanese quails and computational analysis of various properties of quail and tit eggs.

 2011
 :   **Summer internship at Harvard Medical School** - Supervisor: Dr. George Daley

-    * Reprogramming of murine and human cells via viral vectors
+    * Reprogramming of murine and human cells via viral vectors.

 Teaching Experience